bymayo/craft-pdf-transform/README.md

 A use case for this is to show the preview of a PDF before a user downloads that particular file.

+## Features

+- Transform PDF's to images via Twig (The file needs to be an existing Asset element)
+- PDF's are transformed when PDF's are uploaded to an image
+- Transformed PDF images are indexed and available in Assets like all other asset files.

 ## Install

 -   Install with Composer via `composer require bymayo/pdf-transform` from your project directory